How to Give Your AI Coding Assistant Access to Your Webhooks via MCP

 Tools appear but calls fail

 This usually means your plan doesn't include the feature you're trying to use.
-Debug endpoints and request inspection are available on all plans.
-Uptime monitors require a paid plan.
-If you're hitting a limit (e.g., max endpoints), the error message will tell you.
+Debug endpoints and request inspection are available on all plans, but uptime monitors, email inboxes, the datastore, and AI request comparison (compare_requests) are plan-gated.
+If you're hitting a quota (e.g., max endpoints or schedules), the error message will tell you exactly that.

 Windsurf silently fails